 - Problems in managing water and soil fertility with a continuous decrease of crop yields in a large part of the Maradi region.

-The Support Program for Local Economic Development (PADEL)
+The Support Programme for Local Economic Development (PADEL)

 The PADEL Strategy